 4. Sexual advances, requests for sexual favors or other behavior of a sexual nature that is unwelcome and sufficiently severe or pervasive that it interferes with a person's academic or professional performance or creates an intimidating, hostile or offensive educational or employment environment.
 The behavior can be verbal, non-verbal or physical.
 Examples include sexual innuendo, spreading sexual rumors, sexual put-downs and jokes, remarks of a sexual nature about a person's clothing or body, offensive written notes or emails, sexual propositions, insults or threats, leering, whistling, suggestive or insulting sounds and gestures, and touching someone's body when unwelcome.
-The University of Hawaiʻi Executive Policy on Sexual Harassment and Related Conduct (E1.203) contains detailed information.
+The University of Hawaiʻi Executive Policy on Sexual Harassment, Sexual Assault (EP1.204) contains detailed information.

 5. Discrimination of any person based on the UH protected classes.

 6. Attempted or actual theft of and/or damage to property of the UH or property of a member of the UH community or other personal or public property, on or off campus.

 7. Hazing, defined as an act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for the continued membership in a group or organization.
 The express or implied consent of the victim will not be a defense.
 Apathy or acquiescence in the presence of hazing is not a neutral act; both are violations of this rule.

 8. Failure to comply with any directions of UH officials or law enforcement officers acting in performance of their duties and/or failure to provide identification to these persons when requested to do so.